kayjan/bigtree/.github/ISSUE_TEMPLATE/issue-template.md

 * bigtree version:

 ### To reproduce
-Steps to reproduce the behaviour:
+Steps or code to reproduce the behaviour:
-1.
-2.

 ### Expected behaviour